 Howard Barasch was tickled by Wenzel's 1980 picture book "Kingdom of the Dwarfs" and showed it to me.
 I contacted him about the Denizens of the Dungeon plastic figure sets.
 I wanted Frank Cirocco for all four, but cost prohibited it.
 Cirocco was expensive.
-Wenzel, in spite of the book publication, was more reasonable in price and willing to work with us.
-I made it a point to offer all the artists credits on the box (unusual at the time) and purchased only First Publication rights, so the artist got back the painting and could exhibit or sell it or even sell for publication within the terms of our contract.
+Despite the book publication, Wenzel was more reasonable in price and willing to work with us.
+I made it a point to offer all the artists credits on the box (unusual at the time) and purchased only First Publication rights.
+Hence, the artist got back the painting and could exhibit or sell it or even sell it for publication within our contract terms.
 These were significant bonuses to the artist that cost us nothing, so we got fairly good illustration prices from good illustrators.

-For the White Boxes, money was tight, so I asked Wenzel if he could do us some quick works (watercolor, as I recall, with little inking), not as completely finished as his usual art, and he agreed.
+For the White Boxes, money was tight, so I asked Wenzel if he could do us some quick works (watercolor, as I recall, with little inking), not as finished as his usual art, and he agreed.
 I think only the Level 4&5 Monsters illustration really shows the economy.
-It was the last, and really crowded the deadline.
-It obviously was done very quickly indeed.
-Still we clearly got our money's worth on the series as a whole.
+It was the last and really crowded deadline.
+It obviously was done very quickly, indeed.
+Still, we clearly got our money's worth on the series as a whole.
 Wenzel was great to work with.

 Why is there a gap in the numbering between the Green and White Box Sets?

 I think we (maybe just I) really thought of the WBs as a different product line.
-I guess we left room in the 3500s to add more Green Box sets, if the WBs were not successful or if for price or some other reason, we decided to continue the old version in addition to the new or instead of it.
+I guess we left the room in the 3500s to add more Green Box sets.
+If the WBs were not successful or for price or some other reason, we decided to continue the old version and the new or instead of it.

 Besides you, Who else did the line art for the inserts?
 I have seen "CM" on a couple of images.